sazr/crowdsource-housing-reform/README.md

 # Policy Proposals

 - "Highest bid no longer the best bid" - No CGT on any investment sales for 2 years or a tax refund for sellers who sell to PPOR buyers under 45yo (PPORU45). **[Policy Detail](https://github.com/sazr/housing-reform/blob/master/proposal_1.md)**
-- "Housing supply is there, just not being used" - 12 months CGT moratorium, 12 months tax refund and maintenance rebate for renting out a Deceased estate, Holiday rental, AirBnB rental, Holiday home or vacant house. **[Policy Detail](https://github.com/sazr/housing-reform/blob/master/proposal_2.md)**
+- "Housing supply is there, just not being used" - 12 months CGT moratorium, 12 months tax refund and maintenance rebate for renting out a currently un-rented dwelling - a Deceased estate, Holiday rental, AirBnB rental, Holiday home or vacant house. **[Policy Detail](https://github.com/sazr/housing-reform/blob/master/proposal_2.md)**
+- Tiered Reward System for Landlords who sign long-term fixed-term leases that locks in the rent price over that period. **[Policy Detail](https://github.com/sazr/housing-reform/blob/master/proposal_16.md)**
 - "Downsize, save money and house your grand-children" - 6 months CGT moratorium, $15,000 rebate for retiree's who sells or rents their house and moves to a retirement village or assisted living facility. **[Policy Detail](https://github.com/sazr/housing-reform/blob/master/proposal_3.md)**
 - Minimum and target number of rentals per region by federal and/or state governments. **[Policy Detail](https://github.com/sazr/housing-reform/blob/master/proposal_4.md)**
 - Minimum number of public housing/social housing per region by federal and/or state governments. **[Policy Detail](https://github.com/sazr/housing-reform/blob/master/proposal_5.md)**